 Students are housed dependent on their age and gender.
-Apart from our ensuite rooms, all of our bedrooms have communal bathing and toilet facilities.
-You’ll be responsible for bringing your own bed linen plus you’ll need to ensure that you have a TV licence if you choose to bring your own TV.
+Apart from our ensuite rooms, our bedrooms have communal bathing and toilet facilities.
+You’ll be responsible for bringing your own bed linen, plus you’ll need to ensure that you have a TV licence if you choose to bring your own TV.

-The on-site accommodation comprises over 200 rooms, the majority of which are single but we do also have a very limited amount of shared accommodation available (dependent on the students age and gender).
+The on-site accommodation comprises over 200 rooms, the majority of which are single, but we do also have a very limited amount of shared accommodation available (dependent on the students' age and gender).
 Over 18 year olds and under 18 year old students are housed in separate corridors, with under 18 females housed separately to under 18 males.

 Living in our student accommodation is a fantastic way to meet new people and fully immerse yourself in life at the College.
 Due to the comprehensive nature of our accommodation package, parents and young people can be confident that students will be well looked after and cared for.